deflect-ca/banjax/puzzle_ui/README.md

 - This means that the only *file* you need to serve is: `dist/index.html`
 - You must also attach a *challenge cookie* along with the `dist/index.html` response payload using the cookie name: `deflect_challenge4`
 - That's it.
-NOthing else is required.
+Nothing else is required.

 #### You do **not** need to serve: